 The France winter compulsory equipment law (often call the French tyre law)

-Since 01 November 2021, it has been a legal requirement to have either winter tyres fitted or to carry/ wear snow chains where directed.
+Since 01 November 2021, it has been a legal requirement in many regions in France to either:

 What is the point of the French winter tyre law?